potterjane/peace-of-mind/testing.md

 - Used Chrome DevTools repeatedly throughout the project to test the website on all the different devices and orientations available in the built-in tool.
-- Tested out the website on different computer/laptop screen sizes and also on developer's iPhone 6.
 - Asked friends and family to test out the website on their devices to see if there were any further issues found.